 6. All final decisions will be left entirely up to the Project Coordinator and the Board of Directors.

-Funds will be raised through private donations and special fundraising projects.
+Funds will be raised through private donations like the Ruff Hero brands and special fundraising projects.
 Additionally, all monies collected from applicant breeders will go back into the fund for future Seppala Siberian Sleddog breed preservation projects.

 For More Information Contact:

 Patti Carpenter, Project Coordinator